_1777553927863.webp&w=828&q=75)

 Time Limit to Issue the Notice

-For example, Mr Mukesh filed his income tax return on 31 July 2025 for the FY 2024-25.
-As per this, the assessing officer can issue the notice u/s 143(2) only till 30 June 2026.
-This is because the IT department allows issuance of such notices only within three years from the end of the academic year in which the return was filed.
+For example, if Mr. Mukesh filed his income tax return on 31 July 2025 for FY 2024-25, the assessing officer can issue a notice under section 143(2) only until 30 June 2026.

 What is Faceless Assessment Under Section 144B?